-The Registration act, 1908 deals with the rules and regulation relating to the registration of a legal document.
+The Registration act, 1908 deals with the rules and regulation relating to the registration of a legal documents.
 Registration is the process of recording and safeguarding original copies of a document with a recognized officer along with other necessary information.

-Importance of Registration of Documents
+Importance of Registration of Legal Documents

 - It provides authenticity and validity to a document.

 - The use of registered documents aids in protection from fraud and misappropriation.